zoccoler/GETS_App/README.md

 MIT License

-Copyright (c) 2021 Marcelo Zoccoler
+Copyright (c) 2021 Centro de Engenharia Biomédica (CEB) - Universidade Estadual de Campinas (UNICAMP)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal